All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will Medicare ever cover GLP-1 medications for weight loss?

 Legislation has been introduced in Congress to remove the statutory exclusion of weight loss drugs from Medicare Part D. Advocacy groups and medical organizations support this change.
-However, as of now, the exclusion remains in effect.
+But as of now, the exclusion remains in effect.
 If this changes, it would significantly expand access for millions of Medicare beneficiaries.

 Can my doctor prescribe GLP-1 for diabetes if I don't have diabetes?